-CITY OF LYNNVIEW RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED JUNE 30, 2018
+CITY OF LYNNVIEW RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED JUNE 30, 2019

-- NET CHANGE IN FUND BALANCES - TOTAL GOV ERNMENTAL FUR NDS \$ 69,564 Amounts reported for governmental activities in the different because: Statement of Activi ties are Certain tax revenues will not be collected for seven fiscal year end and they are not considered "avait revenues are shown as a deferred inflow in the f lable" resources.
-T hese 1,299 Governmental funds report capital outlays as exp activities report depreciation expense to allocate the useful lives of the asset.
-Capital outlay Depreciation expense 17.
-(12,232) 14,354 In the statement of activities, only the net gain on reported, whereas in the governmental funds, the is an increase in financial resources.
-Therefore, position differs from the change in fund balance sold less its accumulated depreciation. e proceeds of the sa the change in net le Basis in assets sold (6,986) 4 G. NET CHANGE IN NET POSITION OF GOVERNMEN TAL ACTIVITIES \$ 78,231
+NET CHANGE IN FUND BALANCES - TOTAL GOVERNMENTAL FUNDS \$ (27,336) Amounts reported for governmental activities in the Statement of Activities are different because: Certain tax revenues will not be collected for several months after the City's fiscal year end and they are not considered "available" resources.
+These revenues are shown as a deferred inflow in the fund financial statements.
+2,500 Governmental funds report capital outlays as expenditures while governmental activities report depreciation expense to allocate those expenditures over the useful lives of the asset.
+Capital outlay\$ 322,848 307,166 Bond proceeds provide current financial resources to governmental funds, but issuing debt increases long-term liabilities in the statement of assets.
+Repayment of bond principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net assets.
+This is the amount by which proceeds exceeded repayments.
+(255,000) NET CHANGE IN NET POSITION OF GOVERNMENTAL ACTIVITIES \$ 27,330